tarnishedcoder/dorkingoceans/README.md

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.

-### Development Setup
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.